 Your case must meet certain criteria to qualify for benefits under this law:

 We have more information about the status and situs tests on our website.
-You can also reach out to us for a free consultation if you want to determine whether you can obtain benefits under the Longshore and Harbor Workers’ Compensation Act.
+You can also reach out to us for a free consultation.
+We can then help you determine whether you can obtain benefits under the Longshore and Harbor Workers’ Compensation Act.

-The statute of limitations, a statute that determines how long you have to file a claim for compensation, varies depending on the maritime law.
+The statute of limitations varies depending on the maritime law.
+The statute of limitation determines how long you have to file a claim for compensation,

 For Jones Act claims, you generally have three years from the date of the accident to file your case.